lucylow/Microaggression_bingo/README.md

 # Microaggression Bingo
 A bingo board mobile application.
+Let's play the privilege game?

 ## Slogan
-Death by a thousand papercuts.
-Let's play the privilege game?
+"Death by a thousand papercuts."

 ## Technical: How it works
 * HTML5 + CSS3